 With the advent of call tracking software, direct mail campaigns can be tracked easily.
 These software programs can be used to track calls made via direct mail pieces, and many offer analytics data and playback capability.
 Other methods involve keeping an open business phone line for direct mail campaigns.
-This way, employees can track redemption of coupons and other pieces of direct mail.
+This way, employees can track the redemption of coupons and other pieces of direct mail.
 The goal is to improve your business by making direct mail as simple to track as possible.

 To track the effectiveness of a direct mail campaign, make sure you track all costs associated with it, including postage.
 You can compare short-term results to year-end results, and you can plot the results by month or by season.
 You can also track the performance of an individual offer, or compare the response of two different segments.
 Once you’ve gathered the necessary data, you’ll be able to measure the success of your campaign and tweak your next strategy accordingly.

 Most direct mail pieces are printed on paper.
 If your mail piece must be printed on paper, look for a recycled paper option.
 Recycled paper has a higher recycled content than conventional paper.
-It may cost more than conventional paper but can provide greater variation and better appearance.
+It may cost more than conventional paper but can provide greater variation and a better appearance.
 Using recycled paper may increase the cost of your mail piece, but the environmental benefit could make it worthwhile.
-Look for companies who use environmentally friendly paper mills.
+Look for companies that use environmentally friendly paper mills.

 Besides asking recipients to recycle their direct mail, you should also ask them to recycle their mailing materials.
-If you can, include a note asking recipients to recycle their letter or envelope.
+If you can, include a note asking recipients to recycle their letters or envelope.
 You can also use vegetable-based inks to reduce your mailing’s environmental impact.
 In addition, make sure to evaluate your mailing list and prune out old or irrelevant information.
 You should also include an opt-out option.
 If you have a small business, you may also want to consider a private mailing list.

 Many people think the cost of direct mail is determined by the size of the mailing, the item, and the postage.
-In reality, there are many factors that go into determining the true cost of direct mail.
+In reality, many factors go into determining the true cost of direct mail.
 For example, while volume-order items can work, they lack the personal touch of experience items, which can drive conversions.
 The choice of which items to use is ultimately dependent on the intended outcomes and your recipient list.
 But no matter how big or small your mailing, it is important to understand how much the process will cost.

 Postage costs vary based on the type of mail you send.
 A single piece of direct mail can cost anywhere from $0.30 to $10 depending on the size and weight.
 The cost per delivery also depends on the type of direct mail you plan to send.
-For example, a thousand piece mailer will cost anywhere from $60 to $70.00 in postage.
+For example, a thousand-piece mailer will cost anywhere from $60 to $70.00 in postage.
 If you need to send a larger, heavier mailer, the cost will be even higher.